-We asked whether she would like to come, and live with us for a while.
+We asked whether she would like to come to live with us for a while.

-Black plastic bags all packed; I brought her home again.
-Emptied a wardrobe for her stuff to go in.
+Black plastic bags all packed, I brought Laura home again.
+I emptied a wardrobe for her stuff to go in.

 Good for her, mix with people her own age.
 ‘Don’t drink too much, and don’t be in late,’ I said.
 I prayed.

-Okay, one level I was glad about that.
-For many years, with two daughters out in the night, of listening for taxi doors to slam, a key to slide in the lock, footsteps to hammer up the stairs, before I allowed myself to fall asleep.
+‘Okay.’
+On one level I was glad for that.
+For many years, with two daughters out in the night, I would listen for taxi doors to slam, a key to slide in the lock, footsteps to hammer up the stairs, before I allowed myself to fall asleep.

-Bella rang next day at lunch, Husband answered the phone then held it out to me, ‘She doesn’t sound right,’ he said.
+Laura rang the next day at lunch time, Husband answered the phone then held it out to me, ‘She doesn’t sound right,’ he said.